-The Headmaster has the right to suspend a pupil for a fixed term, usually for one to three days.

-The aim is to emphasise the unacceptability of the pupil's behaviour, both to the pupil and parent, and to allow a cooling off period.
-Fixed term suspension can allow the pupil some thinking time and can give staff and other pupils who have found a pupil difficult, some breathing space.
-A fixed term suspension is unusual and rarely enforced because of its disruption to the pupil's education.
-However, against this must be balanced the disruptive effect of the pupil's behaviour on the education of other pupils.
+In the case of extreme misbehaviour or repeated misbehaviour, the Head reserves the right to exclude the child, usually for one to three days.
+The aim is to emphasise the unacceptability of the child's behaviour, both to the child and parent, and to allow a cooling off period.
+Fixed term exclusion can allow the child some thinking time and can give staff and other children who have found a child difficult, some breathing space.
+Exclusion is unusual because of its disruption to the child's education.
+However, against this must be balanced the disruptive effect of the child's behaviour on the education of other children.
+A typical reason for exclusion is violence against other people or blatant defiance in the face of teachers' instructions.
+It tends to have a salutary effect with the child usually returning in a more positive frame of mind.

-Parents are notified in writing of a pupil's fixed term suspension.
-The letter will identify the reason for the suspension and its length.
-Parents are expected to accompany their child to school when he or she returns, for a meeting with the Headmaster.
-The pupil is expected to express remorse and to discuss ways of improving behaviour.
+Parents are notified in writing of a child's fixed term exclusion and of their right of appeal to the governing body.
+The letter will identify the reason for exclusion and its length.
+Parents are expected to accompany their child to school when he or she returns, for a meeting with the Head.
+The child is expected to express remorse and to discuss ways of improving behaviour.
 The discussion should be solution focused and should include ways school can help prevent problems.
-Agreed solutions should be communicated to all staff within the Senior School so that they can help implement them.
+Agreed solutions should be communicated to all staff within the Senior Department so that they can help implement them.